tx00-web-en/Learning-Material-And-Tasks/material/be-pp2.md

    ```
    > Hint: This is the same pattern used in `getTodoTasks()` inside `todoTaskController.js`.

-   Test again in Postman — it should now return tours for the logged‑in user.
+   Test in Postman — it should return tours for the logged‑in user.

 7. **Fix the `POST /api/tours` endpoint**